100% Satisfaction Guarantee

 - Passenger Lists of Vessels Arriving at Galveston Texas 1896-1951.
 National Archives Washington DC.
 Print.

 - Scarlett, James D. Tartan The Highland Textile.
 London: Shepheard-Walwyn, 1990.
 Print.
 (ISBN 0-85683-120-4).

 - Barrow, G.W.S Ed.
 Acts of Malcom IV 1153-65 Volume I Regesta Regum Scottorum 1153-1424.
 Edinburgh: Edinburgh University Press, 1960.
 Print.

 - Papworth, J.W and A.W Morant.
 Ordinary of British Armorials.
 London: T.Richards, 1874.
 Print.

 The Elliott Family Crest was acquired from the Houseofnames.com archives.
 The Elliott Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 16 July 2014 at 14:53.
+This page was last modified on 30 April 2016 at 14:49.